 A recent headline about a power outage at a federal prison showed up in our Twitter feed a week ago, so we decided to do a quick Google search on power outages at prisons.
 It turns out that this wasn’t the only high-security facility to make headlines after a power glitch:

 Yazoo City Correctional Complex, Mississippi.

-Caused by an “unexplained power surge” in June, the Yazoo City Correctional Complex in Yazoo City experienced a power outage that lasted for days.
+Caused by an “unexplained power surge” in June, the Yazoo City Correctional Complex in Yazoo City experienced a facility power outage that lasted for days.
 Not the thing you want to happen at a Mississippi prison that housed more than 1,700 inmates in the middle of summertime.